• E-Commerce

 Jaaxy Keyword Tool Review

 Jaaxy's free version is a bit limiting (in some ways more so than free versions of KWFinder or Long Tail Pro).
-Nonetheless, I put in “protein” and here's what I got.
+Nonetheless, I put “protein” into a keyword search, and here's what I got.

-There are some decent options there, but we need to break down Jaaxy terminology to really understand what's being presented.
+There are some decent options there, but we need to break down Jaaxy terminology to really understand what's being presented in the keyword search results.
 The tool uses some metrics that other tools don't have.
 Let's take a look at the top row: Keyword, Avg, Traffic, QSR, KQI, and SEO.

 Here's what those mean.